- Are you a finance expert thinking of immigrating and finding a finance job in Canada?

 - While still in Nigeria, I got an interview call for a job in Canada.
 However, the interview date was set before my arrival date in Canada so I emailed the company to let them know about the situation.
 Unfortunately, I was asked to reapply for the position whenever I arrive in Canada as they could not reschedule the interview for me.

-- My advice is that you should research about recruiters and jobs before arriving in Canada.
+- My advice is that you should research recruiters and jobs before arriving in Canada.
 However, do not expect to find a job before landing in Canada.
 Some people do get jobs before they leave their home country but if it doesn’t work out that way, don’t be discouraged.

 When I arrived in Canada, I sent emails to the various recruiters with my resume explaining how I obtained their contact information.

-I also mentioned to them that I was an Accountant who recently immigrated and that I was seeking for accounting and finance graduate jobs in Canada.
+I also mentioned to them that I was an Accountant who recently immigrated and that I was seeking accounting and finance graduate jobs in Canada.

 “How Important is Networking in Your Job Search in Canada?”